A walk through the almond orchard inspires a call for change and a gathering of new ways filled with hope and peace.

 You in charge, go beat yourselves

 Crimson hearts burst, petals fall

 Not by bomb or bullet

 in honey-scented snow

-Images of war fill our screens.
+Images of hate fill our screens.
 Faces of the wounded haunt our feeds.
 Both sides, all sides.
 Not just war with weapons, but a silent war carried out against we the people.

 Corporate oligarchs playing with money made from people’s suffering; sugar barons, billionaire bankers, water bottlers, space invaders, big pharma, vaccine makers, propaganda creators, tax trickers, with no responsibility to we the people.

 I’m tired of this old way.
 Where we listen to liars who sit in high places, where fakery is revered, and the innocent young die for what?
 For whom?

 It’s time for a new way, a new heart for planet earth.
 While war breaks out, Spring brings forth a sacred symbol of peace, new life, and eternal hope.
 Out of a dark wet winter, almond blossoms burst, reaching out to heaven.
 Pink to the east, white to the west.
 Different varieties grow close as companions in the hope of cross pollination.